Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Results

+As seen in Table~\ref{tab:robustness}, when moving from the homomorphic to the heteromorphic setting, we observe a similar trend as the one observed with the perceptual deviation experiments.
+While the conventionality of the language decreases, as agents will tend to use words that optimally fit their own sensory apparatus, they are still able to achieve a high degree of communicative success, even when equipped with a substantially different set of sensors.

-The fourth experiment validates the robustness of the methodology against sensor defects that occur in individual agents.
-For this purpose, we run a version of the CLEVR experiment in which the agents suffer from a sudden malfunction after 500,000 games.
-To simulate this malfunction, all agents lose access to a predefined number of sensors, which are randomly selected for each individual agent.
-The dynamics of the experiment are visualised in Figure \ref{fig:defect} for experimental conditions in which the agents lose access to respectively 1 and 10 of their 20 sensors (DEFECT-1 and DEFECT-10).
-As is to be expected, the degrees of communicative success and linguistic coherence drop at the moment of the malfunction.
-As the linguistic convention adapts to the new circumstances, we observe a temporary rise in the average linguistic inventory size and a partial recovery of the degrees of communicative success and linguistic coherence.
+\paragraph{Robustness against sensor defects.} The last experiment validates the robustness of the methodology against sensor defects that occur in individual agents.
+We run a version of the experiment in which the agents suffer from a sudden malfunction after 500,000 interactions.
+Concretely, all agents suddenly lose access to one or half of their sensors (De1 and De2 conditions).
+The exact sensors that break down are randomly selected for each individual agent in each experimental run.